Common English Idioms:

 - Call us as soon as you get home in any event—even if it's very late.

-- In any event we've decided already to purchase this house, even if the inspector finds some problems.
+- In any event, we've decided to purchase this house, even if the inspector finds problems.

 in arrears: to be late with a payment, overdue.

 - Sir, your account is three months in arrears and we will close it if we don’t receive full payment by Friday.

 - My student loans are now in arrears and my parents have generously decided to help me with my missed payments so I don't get more penalties.

 in bad faith: intending to cause harm or be dishonest.

 - The company offered me the job in bad faith — I did not get an office or parking space as promised.

 - I had a feeling the proposal was in bad faith and when I said we needed to have a legal contract I never heard from the salesperson again.